PlayStation (console): Game library

-A total of 3,061 PlayStation games have been released worldwide; The PlayStation's bestselling game is Gran Turismo (1997), which sold 10.85 million units.
-After the PlayStation's discontinuation in 2006, the cumulative software shipment was 962 million units.

 The PlayStation featured a diverse game library which grew to appeal to all types of players.
-The first two games available at launch were Jumping Flash!
-(1995) and Ridge Racer, with Jumping Flash! heralded as an ancestor for 3D graphics in console gaming.
 Critically acclaimed PlayStation games included Final Fantasy VII (1997), Crash Bandicoot (1996), Spyro the Dragon (1998), Metal Gear Solid (1998), all of which became established franchises.
 Final Fantasy VII is credited with allowing role-playing games to gain mass-market appeal outside Japan, and is considered one of the most influential and greatest video games ever made.
+The PlayStation's bestselling game is Gran Turismo (1997), which sold 10.85 million units.
+After the PlayStation's discontinuation in 2006, the cumulative software shipment was 962 million units.
+Sony assisted with game reprints as late as 2008 With Metal Gear Solid: The Essential Collection On March 18, 2008, This Being The last one with PS1 discs officially Release And licensed by Sony.

+Following its 1994 launch in Japan, early games included Ridge Racer, Crime Crackers, King's Field, Motor Toon Grand Prix, Toh Shin Den (i.e. Battle Arena Toshinden), and Kileak: The Blood.
+The first two games available at its later North American launch were Jumping Flash!
+(1995) and Ridge Racer, with Jumping Flash! heralded as an ancestor for 3D graphics in console gaming.
+Wipeout, Air Combat, Twisted Metal, Warhawk and Destruction Derby were among the popular first-year games, and the first to be reissued as part of Sony's Greatest Hits or Platinum range.

-At the time of the PlayStation's first Christmas season, Psygnosis had produced around 70% of its launch catalogue; its breakthrough racing game Wipeout was acclaimed for its techno soundtrack and helped raise awareness of Britain's underground music community.
+At the time of the PlayStation's first Christmas season, Psygnosis had produced around 70% of its launch catalogue; their breakthrough racing game Wipeout was acclaimed for its techno soundtrack and helped raise awareness of Britain's underground music community.
 Eidos Interactive's action-adventure game Tomb Raider contributed substantially to the success of the console in 1996, with its main protagonist Lara Croft becoming an early gaming icon and garnering unprecedented media promotion.
 Licensed tie-in video games of popular films were also prevalent; Argonaut Games' 2001 adaptation of Harry Potter and the Philosopher's Stone went on to sell over eight million copies late in the console's lifespan.
-Third-party developers committed largely to the console's wide-ranging game catalogue even after the launch of the PlayStation 2.
+Third-party developers committed largely to the console's wide-ranging game catalogue even after the launch of the PlayStation 2; some of the notable exclusives in this era include Harry Potter and the Philosopher's Stone, Fear Effect 2: Retro Helix, Syphon Filter 3, C-12: Final Resistance, Dance Dance Revolution Konamix and Digimon World 3.

 Initially, in the United States, PlayStation games were packaged in long cardboard boxes, similar to non-Japanese 3DO and Saturn games.
 Sony later switched to the jewel case format typically used for audio CDs and Japanese video games, as this format took up less retailer shelf space (which was at a premium due to the large number of PlayStation games being released), and focus testing showed that most consumers preferred this format.